Decentralized-Sharing-Working-Group/use-cases/what-we-can-start-building-now.md

 use, and at least in my friends circle, I think ownCloud is the overwhelming market leader here.
 The ownCloud client for desktop and for Android already exist, so let's see if we can make more personal servers compatible with those clients?
-Trying to avoid xkcd-927 here.
+Trying to avoid [xkcd-927](http://xkcd.com/927/)  here.
+OwnCloud using WebDAV, see [sabre](http://sabre.io/) and others languages implementations to use it easily; WebDAV is not so easy to implement.

+* "server sync" : find a way to sync data between 2 servers running a different platform and probably a different backend.
+The data exchange and the changes system could be separated.
+Like device sync, a starting point could be ownCloud and dav.

 If you are interested in working on projects like these at or after FLOSS4P2P then please express this during the workshop.